PeteGozz/slim/INSTALL.md

 More Complex Builds
 ...................

-This next incantation should get you a fullsome build.
+This next incantation should get you a fulsome build.
 With slimlock ConsoleKit and Desktop Bus support::

     $ cmake ../ -DUSE_PAM=yes -DBUILD_SLIMLOCK=yes  -DUSE_CONSOLEKIT=yes